8 Ways to Quit Opioids and Stop Addiction Today!

 I think Suboxone therapy can work really good for the “right” person in the right situation.
 Like if you’re using more hard core drugs like heroin, using needles, becoming a danger to yourself or others or if you’ve just been taking a boatload of opiates for a really long time and are completely dependent on them then Suboxone can be great for you.

 However if you’re taking prescription pain killers like hydrocodone, oxycodone, oxycontin, I do generally do NOT recommend taking Suboxone.
 As its often used as a crutch for people doing a lot of narcotics, and it never really gets them off and free of drugs.
 Also many addicts like to keep suboxone around for when their supply runs out, so they don’t have to suffer withdrawal symptoms.

 If you decide to take suboxone I recommend you get off it as quick as possible.
 The longer you stay on it, the harder it will be to get off it.
 So I highly recommended that you do not stay on it long and that you create a strict plan to get off of it as quickly as possible.
 Suboxone withdrawals can be even worse than heroin and narcotic withdrawals.
 So you must be careful to not become addicted to Suboxone (Naxalone).
 It’s hard to justify using one drug to eliminate the addiction to another.

 4. In-Patient Rehab for Heroin and Opiate Addiction Treatment

 Depending on the rehab for opiate addiction and your situation, this could be exactly what you need.
-In-patient rehab is done in a residential setting, with the addict staying right at the facility, instead of travelling to clinics for appointments.
+In-patient rehab is done in a residential setting, with the addict staying right at the facility, instead of traveling to clinics for appointments.
 This is a great option for users that require extensive emotional or physical support.
-It’s one way to opioid detox treatment success
+It’s one way to opioid detox success.

 In-patient rehab provides the user with a structured day in a safe environment, where they can be monitored, have access to physiological treatment, and develop healthy life habits for when they are released.